Who is Kirill, the Orthodox Christian leader loyal to Putin | Ukraine and Russia

 In 1965, at age 19, he entered the seminary in his hometown of Leningrad (now St. Petersburg) and became a monk four years later.

-He ascended to the first diplomatic post of his church in 1971 and in 1989 he commanded the Department of Foreign Affairs, something akin to a Ministry of Foreign Affairs.
+He rose to the first diplomatic post of his church in 1971 and in 1989 he commanded the Department of Foreign Affairs, something akin to a Ministry of Foreign Affairs.

 This trajectory has fueled suspicions of close relations with the KGB, the Soviet secret service.
 The apparatus of repression in the communist bloc at the time relied on the ecclesiastical institution to spy on the faithful.